 ASH Annual Meeting CME and Attendance Certificate

 The ASH Annual Meeting is the largest medical meeting that supports hematology-related research and advances the practice of hematology.
 The meeting features numerous sessions specifically geared toward researchers and clinicians and provides the highest quality oral, poster, and plenary presentations based on abstract submissions and review.

 ASH has partnered with Medscape to provide hematologists with an opportunity to earn CME credits by testing their comprehension of clinical articles published in Blood.
-A CME article will appear in the journal in the fourth week of every month.
+A CME article will appear in the journal in the third week of every month.
 Medscape is accredited by the Accreditation Council for Continuing Medical Education to provide CME for physicians, and this activity is administered by Medscape.
-There is no charge to participants to earn CME credits through this program.
+There is no charge to participants to earn CME credits through this program.back to top

 Have a Question?